Plutum-Developments/info/plutumcore.md

 ## Athena
 Athena is the liquid democratic home of Plutum.

-## Aurum
-Aurum is our adaptable desktop wallet.

 ## Osiris
-Osiris is the mobile wallet for the future.
+Osiris are our wallet services - containing Osiris Mobile, a mobile wallet, and Osiris Desktop, a light-weight desktop wallet.